IBM/Hybrid-Cloud-Applications-and-Services/README.md

 7. Next, select **TCP** for your protocol and click next.
 Then, select **None** for your authentication and click next.
 Then, do not put anything on your IP table rules.
 Lastly, name your destination and click **Add Destination**.

-8. Now, you can access your docker container via the secure gateway cloud host.
+8. Now, you can access your API Discovery Server via the secure gateway cloud host.
 You can view your cloud host by clicking on the **gear icon** on your destination.

 	![cloud-host](images/cloud-host.png)